-Applicant: Researcher leading the research - the Principal Investigator (PI) who is responsible for the overall direction of the project, leading and supporting Associate/Co-investigators (CIs), completion and lodgment of the application and progress and reporting on the project.
-Where the project involves multi-site research, the Applicant must obtain written commitment from all Heads of Departments of collaborative partners not within the Administering Organisation, and must assume responsibility for undertaking and completing the activities outlined in the application.
+Applicant: Researcher leading the research - the Primary Investigator (PI), who is responsible for the overall direction of the project, leading and supporting co-Investigators (CIs), completion and lodgement of the application, and progress and reporting on the project.
+The Applicant must obtain written commitment from their laboratory Head and Heads of Departments/Administering Institution, and must assume responsibility for undertaking and completing the activities outlined in the application.
+Where the project involves multi-site research, the Applicant must obtain written commitment from all Heads of Departments/Administering Institution of collaborative partners and co-Investigators not within the Administering Organisation.

-Associate/Co-investigator(s): responsible for carrying out some aspects of the research under the guidance and leadership of the Applicant/Principle Investigator.
+Co-Investigator(s): Responsible for carrying out some aspects of the research under the guidance and leadership of the Applicant/Primary Investigator.

-Collaboration and Collaborator/Collaborative Partner(s): All people and organisations involved in the research project are considered to be collaborators.
+Collaboration and Collaborator/Collaborative Partner(s): All people, investigators and organisations involved in the Drug Development Project are considered to be collaborators.
 Collaboration may be between a combination of disciplines, departments and/or organisations.
 It includes organisations or individuals that provide specific resources that contribute to the research.
-Associate/Co-Investigators represent a specific sub-group of collaborators who are directly involved in the conduct of the project but are not responsible for the direction and progress of the project.
+Co-Investigators represent a specific sub-group of collaborators who are directly involved in the conduct of the project but are not responsible for the direction and progress of the project.
 By encouraging collaborative agreements, FightMND is asking researchers to consider looking beyond their discrete departments and organisations, and to seek out people who may be doing similar research.
 This may allow for stronger and higher quality research proposals and reduce research duplication.

-Goods & Services Tax: Goods and Services Tax imposed in accordance with the A New Tax System (Goods and Services Tax) Act 1999, and related Acts and Regulations.
+Goods and Services Tax: Goods and Services Tax (GST) imposed in accordance with the A New Tax System (Goods and Services Tax) Act 1999, and related Acts and Regulations.
 GST will be paid on top of grant amounts where appropriate.
-This will be determined by the administering organisation's GST status.
+This will be determined by the Administering Institution's GST status.

-Motor Neurone Disease (MND): For the purposes of these grants and project funding, the definition of MND includes the following progressive neurological disorders that destroy motor neurons; Amyotrophic Lateral Sclerosis (ALS), Primary Lateral Sclerosis (PLS), Progressive Muscular Atrophy (PMA), Progressive Bulbar Palsy, and Pseudobulbar Palsy.
+Motor Neurone Disease (MND): For the purposes of these Drug Development Grants, the definition of MND includes the following progressive neurological disorders that destroy motor neurons: Amyotrophic Lateral Sclerosis (ALS); Primary Lateral Sclerosis (PLS); Progressive Muscular Atrophy (PMA); Progressive Bulbar Palsy; and Pseudobulbar Palsy.

-Translational Research: is research facilitating the transfer or translation of new basic knowledge of disease mechanisms gained in the laboratory into the development of new methods for the treatment and/or prevention of MND in humans.
+Translational Research: Research facilitating the transfer or translation of new basic knowledge of disease mechanisms gained in the laboratory into the development of new methods for the treatment and/or prevention of MND in humans.